Delhi govt to provide 450 types of medical tests free of cost from Jan 1 | Health

 - India

-The Aam Aadmi Party government will provide 450 types of medical tests free of cost at its \Rhospital s and health centres from January 1, with Chief Minister Arvind Kejriwal saying the move will boost healthcare in the city and help those who are unable to afford private healthcare.
+The Delhi government will provide 450 types of medical tests free of cost at its hospitals and health centres from January 1, with Chief Minister Arvind Kejriwal saying the move will help those who are unable to afford private healthcare.

-The number of medical tests provided free of cost by the city government at present is 212, officials said.
+At present, 212 medical tests are provided free of cost by the city government, officials said.

-Chief Minister Kejriwal has given nod to a health department proposal for making 238 more tests free of cost at hospitals and Mohalla Clinics, they said.
+Kejriwal has approved a health department proposal for making 238 more tests free at hospitals and Mohalla Clinics, they said.

-Kejriwal said providing good quality health and education to all, irrespective of their economic status, is his government's mission.
+In a tweet, Kejriwal said providing good quality healthcare and education to all, irrespective of their economic status, is his government's mission.

 These tests include urine routine pH, specific gravity, sugar, protein, and microscopy; urine microalbumin; stool routine; stool occult blood; haemoglobin (Hb); total leucocytic count (TLC); differential leucocytic count (DLC); total red cell count with MCV, MCH, MCHC, DRW; complete haemoglobin/CBC, Hb, RBC count and indices; and platelet count.